 Finally, remember to use high-quality ingredients.
-While corned beef used to be a processed good that was prized for its shelf life, companies today are creating top-notch corned beefs that you can easily order online.
-You can also check out our picks for the best mail order meat services if you’re thinking about shopping around.
+While corned beef used to be a processed food prized for its shelf life, companies today are creating top-notch corned beef that you can easily order online.
+You can also check out our picks for the best meat services online if you’re thinking about shopping around.

 - 3 cups corned beef, cooked and ground or finely chopped

 - 1/2 small onion, small diced & sweated